Recording iOS entire screen device

 - You want to record screens outside of your iOS app (such as the user's home screen or a competitor's app)

 - If you do not want to install the Lookback iOS SDK into your app

-While this setup is a bit more clumsy because it requires a Mac being connected to the iOS device, it allows you to record all screens on an iOS device, rather than being restricted to recording just screens within an online web browser (with Lookback Participate for iOS) or just screens within your app (with Lookback's iOS SDK).
+While this setup is a bit more clumsy because it requires the iOS device being connected to a Mac during a “Desktop In-person” test, it allows you to record all screens on an iOS device, rather than being restricted to recording just screens within an online web browser (with Lookback Participate for iOS) or just screens within your app (with Lookback's iOS SDK).

 Testing a prototype?
 Read this article to get set up.